 Please see the therapist profiles below for more information on the different therapists available online.

-I am licensed in Florida and Washington with 5 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with addictions, motivation, self-esteem, and confidence, & bipolar disorder.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am licensed in Ohio with 4 years of professional work experience.
+I have experience in helping clients with trauma and abuse.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Find a therapist serving clients in Washington

 Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
-Be sure to narrow your search for therapists in Richland that can offer psychodynamic therapy, cognitive-behavioral therapy (CBT), talk therapy, group therapy, marriage and family therapy for individuals or couples, or couples therapy depending on your needs.
+Be sure to narrow your search for therapists in Richland that can offer psychodynamic therapy, cognitive-behavioral therapy (CBT), therapeutic talk therapy, group therapy, marriage and family therapy for individuals or couples, or couples therapy depending on your needs.

 Licensed therapists & mental health professionals available through BetterHelp's online platform

-Mental health therapists in Richland available through BetterHelp are accredited to help individuals and couples.
+Mental health therapists in Richland available through BetterHelp are accredited as psychologists to help individuals and couples.
 Richland therapists' credentials can include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, Richland therapists are trained in any type of therapy in the Richland region and in the state of Washington.

-How a therapist can help you destress, manage your emotions, and guide you towards the life you want
+How can a therapist help you destress, manage your emotions, and guide you towards the life you want?

 Therapists in Richland can help clients in improving healthy relationships, communication skills, working through life transitions, couples challenges, managing a mood disorder, improving coping skills, self help tips, offer life coaching, family life, or change in negative thinking patterns.
 A therapist in Richland may also provide a safe place and validation for clients experiencing emotional pain, or that simply want a psychological assessment.